 This is where Basal Metabolic Rate (BMR) comes in handy.
 It refers to the number of calories your body burns in a day at rest, sometimes called Resting Metabolic Rate (RMR).

-BMR calculates how many calories your body burns in a day, even if you were doing nothing at all.
-This way you know exactly how many calories come from the food you consume.
+BMR calculates how many calories your body burns daily, even if you do nothing.
+This way, you know exactly how many calories come from your food.
 So you can track more closely how much you burn each day with activity.

 You burn calories while remaining at rest

-This is true as you’re burning off calories.
-Not due to exercising or engaging yourself in a specific action, but just since your organs perform their actions.
+This is true as you’re burning off calories, not due to exercising or engaging yourself in a specific action but because your organs perform their actions.
 And more interestingly, it forms 60 percent of those calories you have consumed daily.
-The remaining over 40 percent are burned through your daily activity.
+The remaining 40 percent are burned through your daily activity.

 BMR Calculator to lose weight